open-resources/dash_curriculum/README.md

    - scatter plot
    - line plot
    - bar plot
+   - etc...
+ - Principles of Effective Visualizations
- - Incorporting PX graphs in Dash app
+ - Incorporting PX graphs in a Dash app
+ - References and resourcres

-## Part III: Dash
+## Part III: Polishing your Dash application

 - Summary and overview of this part
-- Learning Objectives
+- Learning Intentions

 ### Chapter 9: Advanced Layout and Styling

  - Creating a layout component inside a callback
- - Dash Bootstrap Components: Accordion, alert, input
+ - More Dash Bootstrap Components
  - Dash HTML components
  - CSS (Optional)